How to finance the purchase of a castle? Subsidies and grants

 • Local taxes (property tax, housing tax, etc.).

-Future owners must therefore anticipate these costs in their financing plan.
+Prospective homeowners should therefore anticipate these costs in their financing plan.

 3. Subsidies for the restoration of historic castles

-has.
+a.
 Subsidies from the DRAC (Regional Directorate of Cultural Affairs)

-The DRAC grants subsidies for the restoration of historic monuments.
-This aid can cover part of the renovation work, in particular those aimed at preserving the architectural integrity of the castle.
-To benefit from these subsidies, the castle must be classified or registered as a historic monument.
+The Regional Directorate of Cultural Affairs (DRAC) provides subsidies for the restoration of historical monuments.
+These subsidies can cover part of the renovation work, particularly that aimed at preserving the architectural integrity of the castle.
+To be eligible for these subsidies, the castle must be listed or registered as a historical monument.

-The eligibility conditions are strict:
+The eligibility requirements are strict:

 • The work must be carried out by craftsmen specializing in heritage restoration.